 We found the Bugaboot Plus IV to be highly water resistant.
 Constructed with a Techlite waterproof membrane, the 8.5-inch tall uppers shrug off splashes of water, slush, and snow and even extended submersion in water up to the bottom of the laces and tongue.

 In our submersion test, however, we stood in water about five inches deep, and water leaked into the boot through the tongue after about 2 minutes.
 We understand that this is an extreme test.
 Most people are unlikely to keep their feet and boots submerged in water intentionally for this long.
 That said, these boots claim to be waterproof.
 We found that they are not.

-Overall, recommend the Bugaboot Plus IV to people who are less likely to experience extraordinarily wet or soggy winter conditions.
+Overall, we recommend the Bugaboot Plus IV to people who are less likely to experience extraordinarily wet or soggy winter conditions.
 Cold, dry snow and moderately wet winter conditions are more appropriate for this boot considering the potential for water leaking through the tongue.
-If you're looking for a more waterproof boot, we'd suggest looking into the completely waterproof Keen Durand Polar, or the North Face Chilkat 400, two of our top-rated models for Water Resistance.
+If you're looking for a more waterproof boot, we'd suggest looking into the completely waterproof Oboz Bridger 10, or the North Face Chilkat 400, two of our top-rated models for Water Resistance.

 Fit and Comfort

 The Bugaboot Plus IV has a slightly larger overall fit than many of the other boots in the test.
 It has just a bit more length and is a touch wider in the forefoot, making them roomy enough to be worn with thicker socks.
 People with especially narrow feet may find these to be a little too spacious, while those with average width or even slightly wider than average feet will feel right at home.
 Putting on and taking off the Bugaboot Plus IV is quite easy, though a far cry from the slip-on boots in our test, and the lacing system cinches down evenly over the foot for a secure and comfortable fit.